stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### TIM

-We're, we're accelerating and he's on the outside of the ship and he's just about to grab on.
+We're accelerating and he's on the outside of the ship and he's just about to grab on.

 #### HELEN